lopalo/jelly/README.md

 # jelly
-Lisp interpreter with first-class continuations written in OCaml
+Lisp interpreter with first-class continuations, written in OCaml

 ## To Do
 - [x] Monadic parser of S-expressions with additional syntax sugar
 - [x] Expression ("bytecode") compiler
 - [x] Static analyzer of usage of identifiers
 - [x] Immutable lists, mutable vectors and hashtables
 - [x] Runtime system with explicit stack managment